-Yield farming is a concept that has gained significant traction in the cryptocurrency domain, but what exactly does it entail, and how beneficial is it?
-This comprehensive guide delves into the intricacies of yield farming.
-We’ll examine its mechanisms and evaluate its potential rewards and risks in 2024.
+Yield farming is a common way to generate passive income from crypto.
+This comprehensive guide covers the intricacies of yield farming.
+We’ll examine its mechanisms and evaluate its potential rewards and risks in 2025.

 KEY TAKEAWAYS

-• Yield farming is when someone deposits crypto into a liquidity pool and stakes LP tokens on multiple platforms to earn compounded rewards.
+➤ Yield farming is one of the most common ways to earn passive income in crypto.
+Users deposit crypto into a liquidity pool and stake LP tokens on platforms to earn compounded rewards.

 What is yield farming?